dlt-hub/dlt/docs/website/docs/general-usage/resource.md

 - `max_table_nesting=1` will generate child tables of top level tables and nothing more.
 All nested data in child tables will be represented as json.

-You can achieve the same effect after the source instance is created:
+You can achieve the same effect after the resource instance is created:

 ```py
 from my_resource import my_awesome_module